What Is Electronic Discovery (E-Discovery, e discovery, or eDiscovery)?

 There are many different electronic formats - or electronically stored information (ESI), as it is known in the e-discovery world - that may be sought in e-discovery, ranging from common data sources, such as basic email and Microsoft documents, to more modern ones, like social media, instant messaging, and smartphone applications, to more arcane ones like files from a company-specific database.

-A final point here is that there is a big difference between criminal e-discovery and civil e-discovery.
+It's worth noting that there is a big difference between criminal e-discovery and civil e-discovery.
 For the purposes of this guide we are going to focus on civil e-discovery.

-How does E-Discovery Work?
+How Does E-Discovery Work?

 Why should you care about E-Discovery?

 The legal community has a very long way to come.
-In Exterro's 2015 "Federal Judges Survey on E-Discovery Best Practices and Trends," not a single one of the 22 responding judges said they fully agreed with the statement that the typical attorney possesses the subject matter knowledge (legal and technical) required to effectively counsel clients on e-discovery matters.
-If that's not a wakeup call, we don't know what is.
+In Exterro's recent 4th Annual Federal Judges Survey only 23% of federal judges agreed with the statement, "The typical attorney possesses the legal and technical subject matter expertise required to effectively counsel clients on e-discovery matters."
+After four years, the federal judiciary is still not convinced..if that's not a wakeup call, we don't know what is.

 Making matters worse, e-discovery is barely addressed at all in most law schools, so legal professionals are forced to learn it on the fly.
-Much like learning to ride a bike, there are is a lot frustration and the occasional bruise along the way.
+Much like learning to ride a bike, there is a lot of frustration and the occasional bruise along the way.